dtm-labs/en.dtm.pub/docs/app/cache.md

 This strategy is not very different from the previous strong consistent solution that does not consider degradation scenarios, the read data part is completely unchanged, all that needs to change is the update data. rockscache assumes that updating the DB is an operation that may fail in business, so a SAGA transaction is used to ensure atomic operations, see example [dtm-cases/cache](https://) github.com/dtm-labs/dtm-cases/tree/main/cache)

-There is a sequential requirement to turn on and off the upgradation and downgradation.
+There is a sequential requirement to turn on and off the upgrading and downgrading.
 It is not possible to turn on cache reads and writes at the same time.
 So the key point is that, when we reading from cache, we should ensure that all write must both write DB and cache, make the cache providing the newest data.

 The detailed process for downgrading is as follows.
 1. Initial state.
 	- Read: Mixed reads
 	- Write: DB+Cache
-2. read degradation.
+2. Read degradation.
 	- Read: cached read off.
 Mixed reads => DB only
 	- Write: DB + cache
 3. write degradation.